Shuts down (and optionally restarts) the specified Remote Desktop Session Host (RD Session Host) server.

 - hServer [in]

 Handle to an RD Session Host server.
 Specify a handle opened by the WTSOpenServer function, or specify WTS_CURRENT_SERVER_HANDLE to indicate the RD Session Host server on which your application is running.

 - ShutdownFlag [in]

 Indicates the type of shutdown.
 This parameter can be one of the following values.

 Forces all client sessions to log off (except the session calling WTSShutdownSystem) and disables any subsequent remote logons.
 This can be used as a step before shutting down.
 Logons will be re-enabled when the Remote Desktop Services service is restarted.

 Use this value only on the Remote Desktop Services console.

-Windows Server 2003 and Windows XP/2000: This value does not log off the Remote Desktop Services console session.
+Windows Server 2003: This value does not log off the Remote Desktop Services console session.
 Note that this session is not present as of Windows Vista.

 Shuts down the system on the RD Session Host server and, on computers that support software control of AC power, turns off the power.
 This is equivalent to calling ExitWindowsEx with EWX_SHUTDOWN and EWX_POWEROFF.
 The calling process must have the SE_SHUTDOWN_NAME privilege enabled.